Canadian employment and labor laws: Complete guide for employers

 What are the overtime laws in Canada?

-Most Canadian workers are entitled to overtime rates 1.5 times greater than their base rate of pay.
-Provinces have different rules for when overtime pay kicks in.
-Most provinces set 40 hours as the standard work week, but workers in Alberta and Ontario aren’t eligible for overtime until 44 hours of work, while Nova Scotia and Prince Edward Island set 48 hours as the threshold.
+However, provinces have different rules for when overtime pay kicks in.
+While most provinces set 40 hours as the standard work week, workers in Alberta and Ontario aren't eligible for overtime until 44 hours of work, while Nova Scotia and Prince Edward Island set 48 hours as the threshold.

 There are also variations in whether overtime kicks in per day or in aggregate.
 For example, in British Columbia, you get overtime after eight hours worked in a day, while in Ontario, you wouldn't get any until after you surpass the 44-hour workweek.